carpentries/lesson-development-training/episodes/15-explanation.md

 ## Reflection Exercise (20 minutes)

-Map out the relationships between the lesson objectives, the LEs via which they will be delivered and those specific items of content (e.g., item A supports LO 1, \& will be delivered using a lecture).
+Map out the relationships between the lesson objectives (LO), the learning experiences via which they will be delivered and those specific items of content (e.g., item A supports LO 1, \& will be delivered using a lecture).

-- Is there any piece of content that doesn't support any LO(s)?
+- Is there any piece of content that doesn't support any learning objectives?
-- Is there at least one piece of content for each LO?
+- Is there at least one piece of content for each learning objective?
-- Is there at least one LE for each piece of content?"
+- Is there at least one learning experience for each piece of content?

 What do you still need to add/work on?
 What can you remove/consider removing?
-What diagram or other visual aid could you add to supplement your text?
+What diagram or other visual aids could you add to supplement your text?

 ::::::::::::::::::::::::::::::::::::::::::::::::::